bosskabouter/volatalk/README.md

 ### Vision

-> Nothing as volatile as the human mind, thank the universe.
+> Nothing as volatile as the human mind

 ### Mission

-Private and direct communication between trusted contacts, independent of any centralized service.
+Private and direct communication between trusted browsers, independent of any centralized server.

-Services should know as little as possible about the sending or receiving client and the information being sent.
+Services know as little as possible about the sending or receiving client and the information being sent.

 ### Why

 I could not not find a trackerless messenger I could fully trust, so I wrote my own.

-### What is different
+### What's different

-Communicate directly in your browser with other contacts.
-Without centralized servers capturing your data or native applications running in your system.
+Communicate directly in your browser with other contacts, without centralized servers capturing your data or native applications running in your system.

 ### Peer-to-peer